A Large Dimensional Analysis of Least Squares Support Vector Machines: Concluding remarks

 \section{Concluding remarks}

-In this work, through a performance analysis of LS-SVM for large dimensional data, we reveal the significant choice of training data with $n_1=n_2$, as well as the interplay between the pivotal kernel function $f$ and the statistical structure of the data.
-The normalized labels $y^*_i\in\{-1/c_1,1/c_2\}$ are proposed to mitigate the damage of $c_2-c_1$ in the decision function, although the best way is always to use balanced training sets.
-We have proved the irrelevance of $\gamma$ when it is considered to remain constant in the large $n,p$ regime; however, this argument is not guaranteed to hold true when $\gamma$ scales with $n,p$.
-Also, even though our theoretical results are built upon the assumption of Gaussian data, similar behavior is observed with MNIST data sets, which offers a possible application despite the strong Gaussian assumption in the general context of large scale supervised learning.
+In this work, through a performance analysis of LS-SVM for large dimensional data, we reveal the significance of balanced dataset with $c_1=c_2$, as well as the interplay between the pivotal kernel function $f$ and the statistical structure of the data.
+The normalized labels $y^*_i\in\{-1/c_1,1/c_2\}$ are proposed to mitigate the damage of $c_2-c_1$ in the decision function.
+We prove the irrelevance of $\gamma$ when it is considered to remain constant in the large $n,p$ regime; however, this argument is not guaranteed to hold true when $\gamma$ scales with $n,p$.
+Our theoretical results, even though built upon the assumption of Gaussian data, provide similar results when tested on real-world large dimensional datasets, which offers a possible application despite the strong Gaussian assumption in the general context of large scale supervised learning.